 - Particles that are smaller than 0.3 microns, such as smoke, some gases, and some viruses.

 This is the third aspect of understanding the question of why use a HEPA filter.
 HEPA filters work by forcing air through a fine mesh that traps particles as they pass through.
 The mesh is made up of randomly arranged fibers that create a maze-like path for the air to flow through.
 As air passes through the filter, the particles become trapped in the fibers, effectively removing them from the air.

 And like we mentioned earlier, HEPA (High Efficiency Particulate Air) filters are highly effective in removing airborne particles from the air.
-These filters can capture particles as small as 0.3 microns with an efficiency rate of 99.97%.
+HEPA filters are effective because they are designed to capture particles as small as 0.3 microns with an efficiency rate of 99.97%.
 This means that they Can effectively filter out a wide range of airborne pollutants, including allergens, pet dander, dust, pollen, and even some bacteria and viruses.

 HEPA filters are highly effective in removing airborne particles and are a great tool for improving indoor air quality.

 Through the above understanding, I believe you already know the answer to the question of why use a HEPA filter.
 Next we need to know how to use HEPA filter.

 Here are some steps on how to use HEPA filter: